karthikbmk/Experiments/Docs/Idea.md

 #Update
 ->I think a crude version of this can be done without any AI/ML approach.
-Example : Just find the similarity(say Jaccard or Cosine) between questions and display the answer
+->Example : Just find the similarity(say Jaccard or Cosine) between questions and display the answer